What To Do When a Loved One Dies

 - Estate planning documents, including wills and powers of attorney

 - A folder with the most recent bills and financial statements/transactions on all accounts (including credit cards, mortgage, bank accounts and investments, taxes, etc.)

-Change the deceased person’s name on jointly held assets (such as bank accounts, credit cards, auto titles, and deeds to property, including the family house) into the joint owner’s name as soon as possible.
+Money may be the last thing on a widow's mind after the death of a loved one, but it is imperative to change the deceased person’s name on jointly held assets (such as bank accounts, credit cards, auto titles and deeds to property, including the family house) into the joint owner’s name as soon as possible.
 After the transfer, any expenses related to the assets become the responsibility of the owner, not the estate.

 Paying the Bills

-Review what's owed.
-The executor pays all debts owed by the deceased that are the responsibility of the estate.
+Following the death of a loved one, you'll also have to review what they owed to whom.
+The executor of the will pays all debts owed by the deceased that are the responsibility of the estate.
 Many creditors will simply need to wait until the estate is settled to get paid.
-If survivors pay bills out-of-pocket or with savings, they also may have to wait to be reimbursed—and that could leave them short of cash, both for living expenses and a financial emergency.
+If survivors pay bills out of pocket or with savings, they also may have to wait to be reimbursed — and that could leave them short of cash, both for living expenses and a financial emergency.

 Consider Expert Help

-If you are the executor of the deceased person’s estate, you have legal and tax responsibilities in that role.
+A death in the family also carries legal and tax responsibilities for the executor of the deceased person's will.
 Money from the estate pays for professional services you use to carry out your duties.
 Consult an attorney experienced in estate settlements to find out what actions are required of you.